In This Article

+Want to know how long for wisdom teeth holes heal?
 Permanent teeth are meant to last a lifetime — it’s right there in the name, after all.
 However, in some cases, your permanent teeth must be removed to protect your overall dental health.
 This is especially true with the wisdom teeth that erupt in your late teens and early 20s.
-The wisdom teeth are the third molars, i.e., the last teeth on the furthermost corners.
+The wisdom teeth are the third molars, i.e., the last teeth on the furthest corners.
 Since they’re the last teeth to erupt, they often lack sufficient space in the jaw for proper eruption, leading to misaligned teeth, impacted wisdom teeth, crooked teeth, etc. In these cases, wisdom tooth removal might be necessary to ensure the overall health of the surrounding teeth.

-Wisdom teeth extraction can be performed using two methods.
-Simple wisdom tooth extraction is a procedure wherein the affected tooth is simply pulled out using special dental instruments.
-However, since the wisdom teeth are often lodged within the surrounding gum and bone tissues, they must be surgically removed by cutting into the jawbone.
+Wisdom teeth Removal can be performed using two methods.
+Simple wisdom tooth Removal is a procedure wherein the affected tooth is pulled out using special dental instruments.
+However, since wisdom teeth are often lodged within the surrounding gum and bone tissues, they must be surgically removed by cutting into the jawbone.
 In either case, once the wisdom tooth is extracted, it leaves a hole where your tooth used to be.
-When patients are told they need a wisdom tooth extraction, one of their primary concerns is the recovery period — how long does it take the hole to close after tooth extraction.
+When patients are told they need a wisdom tooth Removal, one of their primary concerns is the recovery period — how long does it take the hole to close after tooth extraction?